javacc/javacc/docs/faq.md

   // ...
 }
 ```
 This method of traversing the list of tokens is appropriate for many applications.
-Printing the tokens from a Java file produces the following output:
+Printing the tokens from a Java file would produce the following output:

 ```
 publicclassToken{publicintkind;publicintbeginLine,
 ```

-This is not very useful for either human or machine consumption.
-We could just print a space between each pair of adjacent tokens, or a nicer solution is to capture all the spaces and comments using *special tokens*.
+As this output is neither human-readable nor machine-readable, it would be useful to add whitespace.
+We could just print a space between each pair of tokens, or a nicer solution is to capture all the spaces and comments using *special tokens*.

 Each `Token` object (whether regular or special) has a field called `specialToken` which points to the special token that appeared in the text immediately prior, if there was one, and is `null` otherwise.
-So prior to printing the `image` of each token, we print the `image` of the preceding special token, if any:
+So, prior to printing the `image` of each token, we print the `image` of the preceding special token, if it exists:

 ```java
 class TokenList {